 Employers must provide a statement of earnings or pay stub on each pay day and when making payments of wage adjustments.
 They must also maintain payroll records required by the legislation.

-The pay stub must be separate from the wage cheque.
+The statement of earnings must be separate from the wage cheque.
 It must list:

 - the name of the employee;

-- the period for which the payment is made;
+- the start and end dates of the period for which the payment is made;

 - regular, overtime, and public holiday hours worked;

 - the amount paid for each of wages, overtime and public holiday pay and work on a public holiday, vacation pay, and pay instead of notice;

 - the employment category of employment for which payment of wages is being made;